troop570/troop570.github.io/outings/index.md

 - Hawaii - Backpacking, zip lining, snorkeling and more on Kauai.
 - Eagle Service Project - Build Mason Bee houses.
 - Greenwater Lakes Backpacking - Six miles, one night.
-- Survivor Camporee - Two nights at the Pacific Harbors Council Camporee.
+- Survivor Camporee - Large camporee in the Pacific Harbors Council, two nights camping.
 - Eagle Service Project - Build a trail in a state park, two nights camping.
 - Eagle Service Project - Build benches at a local school.
-- Canoe Skills Outing - An afternoon on the water.
+- Canoe Skills Outing - An afternoon on the Sammamish Slough.
 - Corn Maze Outing - An evening at a local corn maze.
 - Merit Badge Weekend - The second merit badge weekend of the year, two nights camping.
 - Webelos Outreach Camp - Host Webelos at Camp Pigott, two nights camping.